Stop me if you’ve heard this before, but the latest iOS update is about the little things.

 As for Apple’s two content subscription services, Apple TV+ and Apple Arcade, aspects of iOS are falling into place for both to launch later this year.
 The Apple TV app has been redesigned ahead of the arrival of TV+, while the App Store currently displays a tab dedicated to Arcade, that simply says “Coming Soon.”

 TV+ will host exclusive content, putting Apple on an even-playing field with the likes of Netflix and Hulu as a content creator, while Arcade will bundle hand-selected games under a monthly subscription model, similar to Xbox Game Pass.
 The Apple Card is also set to drop later this summer, and when it does, it will be accessible from the Wallet app.

 Apple always manages to find ways to punch up iOS in key areas, but it seems as though they’ve outdone themselves with iOS 13.

 Additions like Voice Control, Sign In with Apple and menstrual tracking in Health will be extremely valuable to so many people, while the adjustments made to iOS’ weaker areas — that confounding volume interface and hard-to-find favorites in Maps — will delight longtime users.
 Smaller app sizes could be a game-changer from a storage and performance standpoint, and Dark Mode certainly has its boosters.

-We’re excited to continue to explore iOS 13 as it takes shape, and you can look forward to our full review of iOS 13 when it drops this fall.
+We’re excited to continue to explore iOS 13 as it takes shape, and you can look forward to our full review of iOS 13 when it drops on Sept.
+19.

 Credit: Shaun Lucas/Tom's Guide